frankbria/email-assistant/docs/user-stories.md

 - Retrieval of task list on page load.

 **Edge Cases:**
-- If a task has missing sender/subject/summary, default to placeholders (“Unknown Sender”, “No Subject”).
+- If a task has missing sender/subject/summary, default to placeholders ("Unknown Sender", "No Subject").
-- If no tasks exist, display a “No Tasks Yet” empty state message.
+- If no tasks exist, display a "No Tasks Yet" empty state message.

 **Acceptance Criteria:**
 - Each card includes sender, subject, summary, and action buttons.